This isn’t just a story of what happened. It’s the reason I had to rebuild everything.

 The $750M valuation?

-It was real — tied to long-term municipal savings.
+It was real — tied to projected municipal savings, with multiple cities ready to open their doors.

-The license was filed.
-The buyer was real.
-The project was declared.
+The license was signed.
+The buyer committed.
+Everything was declared.

 But Revenu Québec didn’t ask questions.